Why Is My Dog Drooling So Much?

 Bombard encourages pet parents to talk with their dog's veterinarian before starting home remedies beyond a drool rag or bandana.

-"A lot of different things recommended by the pet store and seem benign have the potential to cause or mask other problems," she said.
+"A lot of different things recommended by the pet store and seem benign have the potential to cause or mask other problems," she says.
 "You want to make sure that you don't miss dental disease.
 It is one of those things that develops kind of slowly and you might not see it."

-"Some foods trigger drooling more than others and just the anticipation of getting a treat they love can get the saliva flowing," she said.
+"Some foods trigger drooling more than others and just the anticipation of getting a treat they love can get the saliva flowing," she says.
 "Changing the food or treat routine might make a change in the pet."